zaxarias/Arduino-Ethernet-Sensor/README.md

 |3  |hum      |varchar(10)    |              |
 |4  |temp     |varchar(10)    |              |

+*The AUTO_INCREMENT keyword is used to perform an auto-increment feature.
+The starting value for AUTO_INCREMENT is 1, and it will increment by 1 for each new record.*

 *hum Stands for Humidity and temp Stands for Temperature.*

 *Type timestamp is used to keep track of when data is added to the Database.*